pocomane/brewed-in-the-apocalypse/bita.md

 BITA instead you can not go under 0 traits, there are harms, and normally at beginning is common to use 1-2-3 traits for all the roll - TODO - return to classic ranges ?

-The only constraint on which trait the player may select, is that ey must be able to play the scene in a way that makes evident all the chosen ones.
+There are no constraints on which trait the player may select, but after a success the scenarist may, and is encouraged to, select one of the used trait.
+The player must tell how that trait helped em to reach the goal.

 Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely out of the character.
 4 or more traits are played instead during actions for